biojiang/ccne/README.md

-# ccne -- Carbapenemase-encoding gene Copy Number Estimator
+# ccne:Carbapenemase-encoding gene Copy Number Estimator
 Carbapenemase-encoding gene Copy Number Estimator (ccne) is a tool to estimate the copy number of carbapenemase-encoding gene.
 It uses housekeeping gene as the reference and compares the count of reads that mapped to carbapenemase-encoding genes with the count of reads that mapped to the reference gene.
 ***
 # Usage